AAndrei06/NetworkLite/README.md

 # NetworkLite
-Social media app made in Django framework
+Social media app made with Django Framework in Python